mcrdjr/ReadPermSetObjectRecordTypes/README.md

 Once it is deployed, you can add the LWC to any page.

+By the way, I'm sure I copied everything right, and you may also...

 ## Some things...

 This project uses Metadata Service features